rehrar/monero-site-framework/copy/home.md

 The Monero Wiki.

-Would you like to look up the meaning of the terminology used by Monero?
-Here you will find an alphabetical list of terms and their meanings.
+Would you like to look up the meanings of the terms and concepts used in Monero?
+Here you will find an alphabetical list of terms and their meanings from both the Monero and Kovri projects.

 ## User Guides

-Always a work in progress!
+Step-by-step guides to all things Monero.

-These guides will take you through the process of creating a wallet and using it.
-More advanced guides will show you how you can take a more active role in the Monero community.
+These guides are separated by cateogyry and cover everything from creating a wallet to recovering one.
+More advanced guides will show you how you can take a more active role in the Monero community, test latest releases, and even edit this website.

 ## FAQ

 Frequently asked questions.

-If you find yourself getting stuck, you might find help with typical customer service questions that are answered here.
+We've heard a lot of questions over the years, and have compiled, for your convenience, a thorough and varied FAQ.
+Don't worry, if you're questions not on here, you can always ask the community.